adomate-ads/discord-bot/README.md

 Messages are categorized into four types:

 `Error` - The API has encountered an error.
-Error event messages are marked with red.
+Error event messages are marked with red embed.

 `Warning` - The API has encountered a potential error.
 Proceed with caution!
-Warning event messages are marked with yellow.
+Warning event messages are marked with yellow embed.

 `Log` - The API logged an event.
-Log event messages are marked with green.
+Log event messages are marked with green embed.

 `General` - General event messages.
-General event messages are marked with white.
+General event messages are marked with white embed.

 ### Suggestions